maestro-project/gamma/README.md

 pip install nevergrad
 ```

-* Setup larger limitation for opened file if there is warning "Too many open files." (for threading).
+* Setup larger limitation for opened file if there is warning "Too many open files." (for threading)
 ```
 ulimit -n 4096
 ```